Create Custom View Panes in the MoveIt Pro Desktop App

 URL Requirements

-Custom view panes support the following URL formats:
+Custom view panes support two explicit URL policies:

 Security Considerations